diyaradj/Data-analysis-projects/Analysis of COVID-19 data.md

 ORDER BY prob_ill DESC;
 ```
 ###### Results
-As it can be seen of the graph, there is no obvious relationship between population density and share of infected people in countries.
+As it can be seen from the graph, there is no obvious relationship between population density and the share of infected people in countries.
 <a href="relationship between population density and share of infected people in countries.png"><img src="images for COVID-19 analysis/relationship between population density and share of infected people in countries.png" style="min-width: 300px"></a>

-As described in the graph, there is no obvious relationship between population density and share of infected people in countries.
-##### Question 10: Next, I estimate how many new COVID-19 tests the United Kingdom would need to conduct in the next five days.
+##### Question 10: Next, I estimate how many new COVID-19 tests the United Kingdom would need to conduct in the next five days based on tests conducted in the previous days.
-Foresting method used is the same as in question #7.
+Forecasting method is the same as the one used in question #7.
 > ###### Query
 ```
 WITH nfact AS